GreenGrass

 Innovative use of grassland for the sustainable intensification of agriculture at the landscape scale

-Grassland on the decline
+Grassland areas on the decline

 Innovative technologies for grazing systems of the future